This article discusses deploying and troubleshooting a Datto ALTO 1 device.

 If your network supports DHCP, you should be able to hook the device up with internet access and browse to device.dattobackup.com on the local LAN.

 From there, you will be able to set up the registration of the device.
 It is advised to try and set up the device from a machine on the LAN and not while directly connected to the device.
+After registration, the Datto device UI will only be accessible from the Partner Portal unless you adjust settings via the Device Web UI to allow local access.

 Not only does the power button control the power of the device, but it can perform two other tasks.